Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Results

-To seek gene signatures for the discriminant components in FLDA, we applied the sparsity-based regularization to constrain the number of genes with non-zero weight coefficients.
-Here we set the number to 20, a reasonable number of candidate genes that might be tested in a follow-up biological study.
+To identify gene signatures for the discriminant components in FLDA, we applied sparsity-based regularization to constrain the number of genes with non-zero weight coefficients.
+We set the number to 20, a reasonable number of candidate genes that could be tested in a follow-up biological study.
 We extracted a list of 20 genes each for the axis of FLD$_i$ or FLD$_{j_1}$.
 The relative importance of these genes to each axis is directly informed by their weight values (\Cref{fig4}A,C).
-Side-by-side, we plotted expression profiles of these genes in the eight neuronal cell types (\Cref{fig4}B,D).
+Alongside, we plotted expression profiles of these genes in the eight neuronal cell types (\Cref{fig4}B,D).
 For both axes, the genes critical in separating cells with different feature levels are differentially expressed in corresponding cell types.
-We compared our gene lists with those obtained using conventional methods which were reported in \citep{kurmangaliyevModularTranscriptionalPrograms2019}.
-Consistent with the report, we found indicator genes for dendritic location, such as $\varA{TfAP-2}$, $dpr2$, $dpr3$, $twz$, $CG34155$, and $CG12065$, and those for axonal lamination such as $klg$, $bi$, $pros$, $mav$, $\varA{beat-IIIb}$, and $Fas2$.
-In addition, we found genes that were not reported in this previous study.
-For example, our results suggest that the gene $\varA{pHCl-1}$ is important to the dendritic phenotype, and the gene $Lac$ is critical to the axonal lamination.
-They are promising genetic targets to be tested in future experiments.
-Lastly, FLDA allowed us to examine the component that depends on the interaction of both features and identify its gene signature, which provides clues to transcriptional regulation of gene expressions in the T4/T5 neuronal cell types (\Cref{AFig2,AFig3}).
+Finally, FLDA allowed us to examine the component that depends on the combination of both features and identify its gene signature, providing insights into transcriptional regulation of gene expressions in the T4/T5 neuronal cell types (\Cref{AFig2,AFig3}).

-\subsection{Perturbation analysis}
+\subsection{Perturbation Analysis}